SonniesEdge/grunt-inlinestyles/README.md

 ```

 #### Custom Options
-In this example, custom options are used to do something else with whatever else.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result in this case would be `Testing: 1 2 3 !!!`
+In this example, custom options are used to specify a new basepath, disable CSS minification and to add a new inlining tag.

 ```js
 grunt.initConfig({